top of page

 At Britomart we enjoyed a food truck festival with music and artisans selling their crafts.

 This is the Town Hall music venue next to Aotea Square - an area where community celebrations are held.
+We caught Angelique Kidjo in concert here a couple of days before we left Aotearoa.

 Auckland's Sky Tower.
 You can opt to jump off it for a few hundred dollars.
-See links for up to date pricing.
+See links above for up to date pricing.

 Meyers Park is in the middle of the city and during cicada season it is deafening in here with the sounds of these large bugs.
 They are out November - April.
+The park is a nice haven of nature in the midst of the city - though Auckland doesn't feel like a big city; it is way more laid back than others we have been to.
+The coffee culture is strong here.

 Auckland has a Chinatown - these are some of the oldest buildings in the city.